Should you take the ACT or Digital SAT?

 Do you feel confident in reading and interpreting graphs and tables?

 *Note that the science section will become optional for National online tests starting in spring 2025 and for school-day tests in spring 2026.
 If you have strengths in data analysis, then preparing to sit for the ACT plus Science may be the correct choice for you.
-Consider whether taking the Science section will raise your overall score as you make this decision.
+Consider whether taking the Science section will raise your overall score in making this decision.

 Yes (Spring 2025)

 The ACT includes an optional science analysis section that tests students’ ability to analyze and interpret graphs and charts.
-If you have strengths in data analysis, the ACT plus Science may be the correct choice for you. *This change occurred for online tests starting in spring 2025 and will occur for school-day tests in spring 2026.
+If you have strengths in data analysis, then preparing to sit for the ACT plus Science may be the correct choice for you. *This change occurred for online tests starting in spring 2025 and for school-day tests in spring 2026.

 No (Spring 2025)

 The ACT includes an optional science analysis section that tests students’ ability to analyze and interpret graphs and charts.
-The SAT does not include a science analysis section, though its verbal section tests some data analysis.
-Overall, if you are less confident in data analysis, the SAT may be the correct choice for you. *This change occurred for online tests starting in spring 2025 and will occur for school-day tests in spring 2026.
-Overall, if you are less confident in data analysis, refer to the following points of consideration when choosing between the ACT without Science or the SAT.
+The SAT does not include a science analysis section, though its Verbal section tests some data analysis.
+Overall, if you are less confident in data analysis, then the SAT may be the correct choice for you. *This change occurred for online tests starting in spring 2025 and will occur for school-day tests in spring 2026.
+Overall, if you are less confident in data analysis, then refer to the following points of consideration when choosing between preparing to sit for the ACT without Science or the SAT.

 Do you prefer answering many straightforward questions quickly or devoting longer amounts of time to answering complex questions?